JeffreyCA/spleeter-web/README.md

 ### Features
 - Uses deep neural networks (Spleeter) to separate audio tracks into any combination of their vocal, accompaniment, bass, and drum components
 - Import tracks by file (MP3, FLAC, WAV) or by YouTube link
-- Persistent audio library with ability to stream and download your source tracks and processed tracks
+- Persistent audio library with ability to stream and download your source tracks and mixes
 - Uses background task queue to process audio and handle YouTube link conversion/imports
 - Customize number of background workers working on audio separation and YouTube importing
 - Supports third-party storage backends like S3 and Azure Blobs